Khloe Kardashian May Be Keeping Tristan Thompson Engagement A Secret Out Of Fear Of Public Backlash, Per ‘HL’

-Khloe Kardashian and Tristan Thompson are currently dodging engagement rumors after the Keeping Up with the Kardashians star was spotted wearing a huge diamond ring on her finger last week.
+Khloe Kardashian and Tristan Thompson are currently dodging engagement rumors after the Keeping Up With the Kardashians star was spotted wearing a huge diamond ring on her finger last week.

 According to a June 28 report by Hollywood Life, Khloe Kardashian has not spoken out about the engagement rumors, but if she were planning a wedding to Tristan Thompson, sources say she would have good reason to keep the news a secret from her fans.

 Sources tell the outlet that Khloe Kardashian may fear announcing an engagement to Tristan Thompson since it has only been less than three months since his shocking cheating scandal.
 As fans will remember, Tristan was busted cheating on Khloe back in April when photos and videos of him with other women surfaced online just days before Kardashian gave birth to their daughter, True.
-Because of the scandal, Khloe still allegedly has trust issues with her baby daddy.
+Because of the scandal, Khloe still allegedly has trust issues with her boyfriend.

 “Let’s face it, Khloe would have good reason for wanting to keep an engagement on the down low right now, given the fact it’s only been a hot minute since Tristan’s alleged cheating scandal’s blown over.
 Khloe’s all about stage managing important life events, and I think you’ve also got to take into account that Tristan’s still on pretty shaky ground despite Khloe being crazy in love with him.
 She still has some well founded trust issues, and he still has a way to go until she’s completely comfortable with him again,” an insider dished of Kardashian’s relationship with Thompson.